What is BARCS' mission?

 We would love for you to join our volunteer family.
 Please use the "volunteer" section on the website to learn more and sign up!

 Does BARCS only have pit bull-type dogs?

-No. BARCS gets mix breeds and purebreds of all kinds in the shelter throughout the year.
-It sometimes seem like there are only pit bull-type dogs here because many other breeds get adopted more quickly; often the same day they arrive.
+No. BARCS gets mixed breeds and purebreds of all kinds in the shelter throughout the year.
+It sometimes seem like there are only pit bull-type dogs here because many other breeds get adopted more quickly, often the same day they arrive.
 Also, our partner rescue groups tend to take other breeds more regularly.
 Allowing rescues to select the animals they want for their programs helps us to save more lives by making room for pets that may be harder to adopt.
 Pit bull-type dogs are really great dogs, but sadly they have been poorly portrayed by the media.
-We suggest to the public that if they want a specific size or breed of dog they should come to the shelter frequently so they get the “pick of the litter.”
-We adopt on a first come, first served basis, so we can place animals as quickly as possible.
+We suggest to the public that if they want a specific size or breed of dog, they should come to the shelter frequently so they get the “pick of the litter.”
+We adopt on a first come, first serve basis, so we can place animals as quickly as possible.
 This allows us faster turnover of space for the high volume of animals that come to our shelter on a daily basis.